richardcrng/redux-leaves/README.md

 What if type-safe state management was quicker, easier and simpler?

-Riduce is a library written for developers to be:
+Riduce is a library written to be:
 - **Strongly-typed**, so your state stays predictable
 - **Trivial to scale** as your state grows more complex
 - **Zero hassle**, with *just two lines of code...*

-... and one of the 2 lines to setup is an `import`.
+*... and one of the 2 lines to setup is an `import`.*

 ```ts
 import riduce from 'riduce'